The Future of the Chief Information Officer in the Digital Financial Services Industry

 Costs for CIOs to participate in the research project

 There are no costs for the CIOs participating in the CIO2028 project, except for expenses by attending the roundtables / workshops.
-The project is funded by courtesy of HCL.
+The project is funded by courtesy of HCLTech.

-The research team states that HCL will not influence the research methodology and the content of the results.
-The cooperation with HCL is listed on the corresponding website of the University of St.Gallen.
+The research team states that HCLTech will not influence the research methodology and the content of the results.
+The cooperation with HCLTech is listed on the corresponding website of the University of St.Gallen.
 All essential results of the research project will be publicly available in the published book.